ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Initial guess for sigma in z-direction

-  Here you can specify the initial guess in the fitting routine for the paramter :m:`sigma_z` in the gaussian curve equation.
+  Here you can specify the initial guess in the fitting routine for the paramter :math:`sigma_z` in the gaussian curve equation.

   .. note::